First-time buyer mortgages

 A loan to value (LTV) ratio is the amount you can borrow on a mortgage compared to the overall cost of a property.
 It’s usually shown as a percentage.

-Mortgage lenders usually have a maximum LTV ratio they’re willing to offer you.
-For example, if you’re looking to buy a property worth £200,000 and the lender is only willing to lend you 90% of the property’s value, you’ll get a mortgage of £180,000 and you’ll need a deposit of £20,000.
+For example, let’s say you’re looking to buy a property worth £200,000 and the lender is only willing to lend you 90% of the property’s value.
+That means you could be offered a mortgage of £180,000 and you’ll need a deposit of £20,000.

 Should I buy a freehold or leasehold for my first home?